fb55/htmlparser2/README.md

 The `DomHandler`, while still bundled with this module, was moved to its [own module](https://github.com/fb55/domhandler).
 Have a look at that for further information.

-## Parsing RSS/RDF/Atom Feeds
+## Parsing Feeds

+`htmlparser2` makes it easy to parse RSS, RDF and Atom feeds, by providing a `parseFeed` method:

 ```javascript
 const feed = htmlparser2.parseFeed(content, options);
 ```

-Note: While the provided feed handler works for most feeds, you might want to use [danmactough/node-feedparser](https://github.com/danmactough/node-feedparser), which is much better tested and actively maintained.

 ## Performance